-Abnormal vaginal bleeding is any vaginal bleeding unrelated to normal menstruation.
+Abnormal vaginal bleeding is any vaginal bleeding unrelated to your period.
 This type of bleeding may include spotting of small amounts of blood between periods — often seen on toilet tissue after wiping — or extremely heavy periods in which you soak a pad or tampon every one to two hours for two or more hours.

-Normal vaginal bleeding, or menstruation, occurs every 21 to 35 days when the uterus sheds its lining, marking the start of a new reproductive cycle.
-A menstrual period may last for just a few days or up to a week.
-Your flow may be heavy or light and still considered normal.
-Menstrual cycles tend to be longer for teens and for women nearing menopause, and menstrual flow may also be heavier at those ages.
+Menstrual periods may last for just a few days or up to a week.
+Bleeding may may be heavy or light.
+Menstrual cycles tend to be longer for teens and for women nearing menopause.
+Menstrual flow may also be heavier at those ages.

 Possible causes of abnormal vaginal bleeding include:

 If you're pregnant, contact your doctor immediately if you notice vaginal bleeding.

 In general, anytime you experience unexpected vaginal bleeding, consult your doctor.
 Whether or not vaginal bleeding is normal depends on your age and the circumstances.

 - Postmenopausal women not taking hormone therapy should see a doctor if they experience vaginal bleeding.

 - Postmenopausal women taking cyclic hormone therapy may experience some vaginal bleeding.
 A cyclic hormone therapy regimen — oral estrogen daily plus oral progestin for 10 to 12 days a month — can lead to bleeding that resembles a period (withdrawal bleeding) for a few days out of the month.
 If you have bleeding other than expected withdrawal bleeding, contact your doctor.